LaunchCodeEducation/lchs/src/assignments/flask-game.rst

 .. admonition:: Tip

-   Remember, you can use Git to :ref:`checkout a new branch <branching-in-git>` before you make a big change to your code.
-That way, if your work crashes and burns, you can restore a working version of your code.
+   Remember, you can use Git to :ref:`checkout a new branch <branching-in-git>` before you add a new feature to your game.
+That way, if your experiment crashes and burns, you can restore a working version of your code.

 Part 4: Test Your Game
 ----------------------

-Your team has run the application lots of times to check different pieces.
+Your team has run the application lots of times to check the different pieces.
 Now it's time to challenge your game!
-The goal here is to find bugs by deliberately trying to break the program.
+The goal here is to find bugs by deliberately trying to break your program.

 .. index:: edge cases, ! beta tester